kohya-ss/sd-scripts/README.md

     - Since the transfer between CPU and GPU takes time, the training will be slower.
     - `--blocks_to_swap` specify the number of blocks to swap.
     - About 640MB of memory can be saved per block.
-    - Since the memory usage of one double block and two single blocks is almost the same, the transfer of single blocks is done in units of two.
-For example, consider the case of `--blocks_to_swap 6`.
-      - Before the forward pass, all double blocks and 26 (=38-12) single blocks are on the GPU.
-The last 12 single blocks are on the CPU.
-      - In the forward pass, the 6 double blocks that have finished calculation (the first 6 blocks) are transferred to the CPU, and the 12 single blocks to be calculated (the last 12 blocks) are transferred to the GPU.
-      - The same is true for the backward pass, but in reverse order.
-The 12 single blocks that have finished calculation are transferred to the CPU, and the 6 double blocks to be calculated are transferred to the GPU.
-      - After the backward pass, the blocks are back to their original locations.
+  - (Update 1: Nov 12, 2024)
+    - The maximum number of blocks that can be swapped is 35.
+    - We are exchanging only the data of the weights (weight.data) in reference to the implementation of OneTrainer (thanks to OneTrainer).
+However, the mechanism of the exchange is a custom implementation.
+    - Since it takes time to free CUDA memory (torch.cuda.empty_cache()), we reuse the CUDA memory allocated to weight.data as it is and exchange the weights between modules.
+    - This shortens the time it takes to exchange weights between modules.
+    - Since the weights must be almost identical to be exchanged, FLUX.1 exchanges the weights between double blocks and single blocks.
+    - In SD3, all blocks are similar, but some weights are different, so there are weights that always remain on the GPU.

 2. Sample Image Generation:
    - Sample image generation during training is now supported.
    - The prompts are cached and used for generation if `--cache_latents` is specified.
 So changing the prompts during training will not affect the generated images.
    - Specify options such as `--sample_prompts` and `--sample_every_n_epochs`.
-   - Note: It will be very slow when `--split_mode` is specified.
+   - Note: It will be very slow when `--blocks_to_swap` is specified.

 3. Experimental Memory-Efficient Saving:
    - `--mem_eff_save` option can further reduce memory consumption during model saving (about 22GB).